Location

 Background:

-Paxton Creek Interceptor (PCI) conveys combined sewage from over half the City, Susquehanna, and Lower Paxton Townships to Front Street Pump Station.
-After several thorough investigations, it was determined that the 1902 cast-in-place concrete pipe is severely compromised with visible defects (exposed rebar, cracks, and voids) throughout the 13,500-LF alignment.
-The Paxton Creek Interceptor is vital to the overall functionality and effectiveness of CRW’s sewer collection system and must be rehabilitated.
+The Paxton Creek Interceptor conveys combined sewage from over half of the City of Harrisburg, including the project area, which runs along the creek, parallel to Cameron Steet.
+After several thorough investigations, it was determined that the cast-in-place concrete pipe, installed in 1902, is severely compromised with visible defects (exposed rebar, cracks, and voids) throughout its 13,500-linear-foot alignment.
+The Paxton Creek Interceptor is vital to the overall functionality and effectiveness of Capital Region Water’s sewer collection system and must be rehabilitated.
+The project will rehabilitate the entire interceptor to address defects and structurally reinforce the pipe back to full strength.

 Project Purpose:

-The Paxton Creek Interceptor plays a crucial role in the sewer collection system in Harrisburg, PA, for several reasons:
+Paxton Creek Interceptor rehabilitation work is critical to the sewer collection system in Harrisburg for several reasons:

-• Flow Conveyance: The interceptor serves as a major conduit for transporting wastewater, including sewage and stormwater, from various parts of the city to the treatment facilities.
-It facilitates the efficient flow of collected wastewater to the treatment plant.
+• Flow Conveyance: The interceptor serves as a major conduit for transporting wastewater, including sewage and stormwater, from various parts of the city to treatment facilities.

-• System Integration: Paxton Creek Interceptor integrates multiple smaller sewer lines and tributaries into a centralized system.
+• System Integration: The interceptor integrates multiple smaller sewer lines and tributaries into a centralized system.
 This consolidation enhances the overall effectiveness of the underground sewer collection network in Harrisburg.

 • Flood Prevention: By effectively conveying stormwater, especially during heavy rainfall, the interceptor helps prevent local flooding and reduces the risk of sewage overflow into streets or residential areas.
 This is crucial for protecting public health and preventing property damage.

 • Environmental Protection: The proper functioning of the Paxton Creek Interceptor helps to safeguard local waterways and ecosystems.
-By preventing overflows and controlling the discharge of wastewater, it helps maintain water quality standards and protects the environment as a whole.
+By preventing overflows and controlling wastewater discharge, it helps maintain water quality standards and protects the environment.

 Project Summary: